 The insane sequel also made use of the PlayStation Printer - a rather pointless peripheral that also never made out west.
 You can print the front page of a newspaper where your photo takes centre stage.
 You can also print out any picture from your album too.
 I can't imagine it being of any sort of quality but not having the hardware means I cannot test it.
-Even though I have the physical disc, I prefer to play it on an emulator anyway and such extravagances are not supported there anyway.
+Even though I have the physical disc, I prefer to play it on an emulator anyway and such extravagances will likely never be supported there.

-Not only that, but the emulator doesn't support Sony's Picture Paradise initiative either.
+It's not just printing that's closed off.
+The emulator doesn't support Sony's Picture Paradise initiative either.
 This allows you to connect a compatible Sony camera or camcorder to insert yourself (or anyone) into the game.
 It will paste the heads of your friends/family/victims onto random pedestrians that populate each level giving the game a personalised touch but nothing more.
-Only a very small number of games used this technology which became obsolete once the EyeToy was developed.
+Only a very small number of games used this technology which became obsolete once the EyeToy came into being.
 In all honesty, I don't think we're missing much by not having access to these two fads, but it's still fascinating to know they exist.

 Access Gekibo 2's photo album by pressing Select on the level select screen.

 While both Gekido and it's sequel are often incredibly difficult, they are nevertheless insanely fun no matter how much you fail.
-It's a shame that these entertaining oddities never had a chance outside of Japan, even though it almost happened.
-I look forward to the European review copy to be leaked, but until then I'll just play these gems again.
+It's a shame that these entertaining oddities never had a chance outside of Japan, even though we came so very close.
+I look forward to the European review copy to be leaked, but until then I'll just play these Japanese gems again.